Stochastic Shortest Path: Minimax, Parameter-Free and Towards Horizon-Free Regret: Unknown : Parameter-Free

 We denote respectively by $R_{\kappa_{\star} \to K}$ and $C_{\kappa_{\star} \to K}$ the cumulative regret and the cumulative cost incurred during the episodes $k \geq \kappa^{\star}$.
 By definition of $\kappa^{\star}$, the episode-driven increment of $\wt B$ ensures that $\wt B \ge B_{\star}$.
 During this second regime there may be at most two phases: one that started at an episode $k < \kappa_{\star}$ (i.e., in the first regime) and that overlaps the two regimes, and one starting after that (note that properties 1 and 2 ensure that at this point neither halting condition can end this phase since it started with estimate $\wt B \geq B_{\star}$, thus it lasts until the end of the learning interaction).
 In addition, we can upper bound $\wt B$ as follows We now introduce a fourth condition of stopping an interval to the analysis performed in Sect.\,\ref{subsect_intervaldecomp_notation}: (4) an interval ends when a subroutine \PHASE ends.
 This implies that the policy always stays the same within an interval when running Alg.\,\ref{algobstar}.
 Condition (4) is met at most once in the second regime.

 We now focus on only the second regime: we re-index intervals by $1,2,\ldots,M'$ and let $T_m$ denote the time step counting from the beginning of $\kappa_{\star}$ to the end of interval $m$.
-To bound $R_{\kappa_{\star} \to K}$, we need to adapt the proofs in Sect.\,\ref{subsect_regret_decomposition} and App.\,\ref{full_proof_bound_X2} to be compatible with our new interval decomposition.
-Concretely, there are three slight modifications in the analysis of the second regime: \begin{itemize}
+To bound $R_{\kappa_{\star} \to K}$, we need to adapt the proofs in App.\,\ref{subsect_regret_decomposition} and App.\,\ref{full_proof_bound_X2} to be compatible with our new interval decomposition.
+Concretely, there are two slight modifications in the analysis of the second regime: \begin{itemize}[leftmargin=.2in,topsep=-1.5pt,itemsep=1pt,partopsep=0pt, parsep=0pt]

 \item Statistics: For any statistic (i.e., $N(s,a,s'),\ \theta(s,a)$ and $\wh c(s,a)$ for any $(s,a,s')\in \cS \times \cA \times \cS'$), instead of learning from scratch, \PHASE reuses all samples collected thus far.
 This difference does not affect the regret bound and the probability, since it can be viewed by taking a partial sum of terms in $\wt{R}_{M'}$.